-- The artist feels Costa Ricans and stray mutts have many similarities, both are of mixed origins, intelligent, hardy, and street smart
+- The artist feels Costa Ricans and stray mutts have many similarities, both are of mixed origins, intelligent, hardy, and street smart.

-- As part of a movement to create a more pedestrian friendly city in 2008 the Cow Parade was brought to San Josè.
-Over 100 artists were given the opportunity to decorate a glass, white cow that would displayed in the city. (right)
+- As part of a movement to create a more pedestrian friendly city in 2008, the Cow Parade was brought to San Josè.
+Over 100 artists were given the opportunity to decorate a glass, white cow that would be displayed in the city (pictured right).

-- Jose M Castro Madriz, served two terms as president of Costa Rica from 1847 to 1849 and 1866 to 1868.
+- Jose M Castro Madriz, served 2 terms as president of Costa Rica from 1847 to 1849 and 1866 to 1868.

 Streets Outside of the Mercado Central

-In 2003 this bronze street sweeper statue was placed in Central Park to honor the city workers of San José.
+- In 2003 this bronze street sweeper statue was placed in Central Park to honor the city workers of San José.

 Plaza de la Cultura

-* For more information on our tour check out: .
-G Adventures Costa Rica on a Shoestring
+* For more information on our tour check out: G Adventures Costa Rica on a Shoestring.